 10. Why does getting Part A of Medicare make it illegal for me to contribute to my health savings account?

 Tune in here to find answers to these and other questions.
 These matters are especially relevant during Medicare’s Annual Enrollment season, which runs each year from Oct.
 15 through Dec.
 7. During that window, you have the chance to review upcoming changes to your coverage and decide whether you wish to keep the policies you have or move to a new coverage package for the coming year.

 I look forward to continuing my work with UnitedHealthcare to get you the answers you need.
 If you want Medicare answers, you can send your questions to me at AskPhilByUHC@gmail.com.
 You can check out more of my content in my Ask Phil column for PBS and on the Get What’s Yours website.
 You also can follow me on Twitter @PhilMoeller.

 Journalist Phil Moeller is an expert on retirement and aging.
 He writes the “Ask Phil” column for the PBS NewsHour, is the author of “Get What’s Yours for Medicare: Maximize Your Coverage, Minimize Your Costs,” and is the co-author of the updated edition of The New York Times bestseller “How to Get What’s Yours: The Revised Secrets to Maxing Out Your Social Security.”
-You can follow him on Twitter (@PhilMoeller) or reach him via e-mail: AskPhilByUHC@gmail.com.
+You can follow him on Twitter (@PhilMoellerOpens a new window) or reach him via e-mail: AskPhilByUHC@gmail.comOpens a new window.

 Plans are insured through UnitedHealthcare Insurance Company or one of its affiliated companies.
 For Medicare Advantage and Prescription Drug Plans: A Medicare Advantage organization with a Medicare contract and a Medicare-approved Part D sponsor.
 Enrollment in these plans depends on the plan’s contract renewal with Medicare.